 NESA requires schools to issue students with official warnings in order to give them the opportunity to redeem themselves.
-Please regard this letter as the 3rd official warning we have issued concerning Music.
+Please regard this letter as the 3 we have issued concerning Music.

 A minimum of two course-specific warnings must be issued prior to a final 'N' (non-completion) determination being made for a course.